The State of IP and Innovation in Insurance Industry

 Getting systems on the online platform was just the beginning.
-The insurance sector companies are embracing technological intervention and innovating in areas, keeping abreast with the progress in technology.
-Be it in the form of joining the IOT race, embracing big data, leveraging artificial intelligence, investing in drones or being a part of blockchain revolution, the insurance sector companies are leaving no technologies untouched.
+The insurance sector companies are embracing technological intervention and innovating in areas, keeping abreast of the progress in technology.
+Be it in the form of joining the IoT race, embracing big data, leveraging artificial intelligence, investing in drones or being a part of the blockchain revolution, the insurance sector companies are leaving no technologies untouched.

 Here are a few key observations from our analysis of innovative measures of these top 50 insurance corporations:

-- Telematics, IOT, and analytics are the areas which primarily experienced the highest innovation rate.
+- Telematics, IoT, and analytics are the areas that primarily experienced the highest innovation rate.

 - 8 out of 50 companies have at least one app dedicated to analyzing the driving performance of a person.
 TripSense, Drivewise, MyRate, and GoodRide are few among them.